crh0716/gaia/apps/settings/README.md

 ```

 ### How to load scripts for a panel?
-#### 1. Define an AMD module that extends from `SettingsPanel`.
-You can require other needed modules.
+#### 1. Define an AMD module for the panel
+All dependent scripts should be loaded following the AMD pattern.
+Usually a panel module is extended from `SettingsPanel` to have the ability of automatic binding to the settings database.
+You can choose to extend from `Panel` if you would like to handing the binding by yourself or the panel does not need the database at all.
+Require other depedent modules in the modeul definition.
 A simple module looks like:
 ```js
   define(function(require) {
     var SettingsPanel = require('modules/SettingsPanel');